 This graph could be used to understand the overall dynamics of the company’s website success and seasonal trends, as it helps locate traffic spikes related to marketing campaigns or any other reasons to research them further.

-The following is an explanation of what each source of traffic represents.
+Here is an explanation of what each source of traffic represents.

-- Direct - traffic to a domain via URLs entered in a browser’s search bar, saved bookmarks or links from outside a browser (such as PDFs or Microsoft Word documents).
+- Direct - traffic to a domain via URLs entered in a browser’s search bar, saved bookmarks, or links from outside a browser (such as PDFs or Microsoft Word documents).

 - Referral - traffic to a domain from a hyperlink on another domain (as long as it is not a Social Media domain).